 As you know, water and electricity don't mix.
-That's why electrical safety is so important when dealing with swimming pools, hot tubs, and jacuzzis.
+That's why electrical safety is so important when dealing with swimming pools, hot tubs, jacuzzis, and hydromassage bathtubs.
 Here's a comprehensive list of related issues, codes, and safety devices used to wire these summer water items and the areas around them.

 01 of 03